whoiskenjackson/color-dictionary/README.md

 ####Thank you to:

 * [Tobias Wright](https://github.com/tobiaswright) - Supplied the list of "Causes" and colors they are associated with.
-* [Andrew Mussey](https://github.com/amussey) - Wrote JS to quickly convert Hex Values to RGB Values.
+* [Andrew Mussey](https://github.com/amussey) - Used his JS to quickly convert Hex Values to RGB Values.
+[HexToRgb](https://github.com/amussey/hex-to-rgb.js)